Hultan/chessImager/readme.md

 * Fix Move (foundations implemented)
 * Handle error in hexToRGBA
 * Implement PGN : White player, Black player, move count etc
-* Settings should be a global variable, might simplify things
 * rendererRankAndFile should use getSquareBox for RankAndFileInSquare
-* Validate FEN characters
 *
 ## Possible future todo:s
 * Implement Possible Moves For/to square - show moves that a piece can do, or show pieces that can move to a square.